Greek mafia: Australia

-North America
+United States

-North American cities with a large Greek community have traditionally also been home to ethnic Greek criminal organizations.
-Well-known ones include the Velentzas crime family, the Philadelphia Greek Mob, and the Georgakopoulos–Psihogios-Voidonikolas–Leoutsakos Laconian Canadian families.
-These organizations have operated for decades, and are notoriously powerful.
+United States cities with a large Greek community have traditionally also been home to ethnic Greek criminal organizations.
+Well-known ones include the Velentzas crime family, the Philadelphia Greek Mob, and the Katranis crime family.
+These organizations operated for decades, and were influential in some neighborhoods.

 In the United States, the term "Greek mafia" may include or refer specifically to various Greek–American organized crime groups.
 Notable ethnic Greek or Greek–American organized crime groups in the United States include the Philadelphia Greek Mob in Philadelphia, Pennsylvania and the Velentzas crime family in New York City.
 Greek–American crime groups vary in the extent of their connections to Greek mafia groups in Europe; some Greek–American crime groups may be only loosely connected or even completely independent of Greek mafia groups in Europe, while certain Greek–American crime groups may essentially be American extensions of Greek mafia groups in Europe.

+The Katranis crime family was a prominent Greek-American criminal faction based in Greektown, Detroit.
+Petros "Pete the Greek" Katranis headed a faction of Greek-American associates based in Greektown and was the father of Michael and Gregory Katranis.
+The Katranis group operated within Detroit's broader organized-crime environment and was associated with the city's Italian-American Detroit Partnership.
+Michael Katranis was described as an enforcer and collector for the Detroit Mafia, while Gregory Katranis was killed in December 1972.

 Greek members of organised crime have always been good at working with other ethnic groups along with their own local Greek groupings, which can at times give them an advantage over other organisations.
 There was also a Greek–American presence in the Italian–American Chicago Outfit.
 The most senior non-Italian gangster in the Outfit was Gus Alex, whose family emigrated to Chicago from the village of Alpochori in Achaea.
 The Chicago Outfit, unlike New York City's Five Families, has a long standing tradition, dating back to Al Capone, of allowing non-Italian associates into positions of real importance and power.
 Gus Alex was the highest ranking non-Italian wiseguy, as he reportedly formed a three-man ruling panel in the late sixties and early seventies.
 The three-man ruling panel, consisting of a Greek and two Italians, ran the Chicago Outfit for an unknown period of time.